bijomaru78/eccm/README.md

 ## 📜 License
 This project is licensed under the **GNU GPL-3.0**.
-You are free to use, modify, and redistribute it, but if you distribute changes you must also provide the source code under the same license.
+You are free to use, modify, and redistribute it, but if you distribute changes, you must also provide the source code under the same license.